d14na/zero-gold/README.md

 # ZeroGold (Whitepaper)

-**ZeroGold (0GOLD) is the "official" token of the Zer0net and [Zeronet Explorer](https://github.com/d14na/zeronet-explorer).**
+**ZeroGold (0GOLD) is the "official" token of the [Zer0net](https://zer0net.com) and [Zeronet Explorer](https://zeronetexplorer.com).**

-> The Zer0net delivers greater information freedom, identity protection and data privacy than the Internet, without the creepy funk of the Darkweb.
+> We're building the Zer0net to deliver you greater information freedom, identity protection and data privacy than the Internet, without the creepy funk of the Darkweb.
 You're welcome!

 ## TL;DR

 1. Never, ever, ever tell anyone how much **`0GOLD`** you're hodling.
 2. Identical to Bitcoin, **`0GOLD`** is capped at 21 million bricks.
-3. Unlike Bitcoin, **`0GOLD`** hodlers are rewarded with premium subscriptions and rewards.
+3. Unlike Bitcoin, **`0GOLD`** hodling is encouraged with premium subscriptions and rewards.

 ## Token Address *(source code verified)*